Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 #### New and changed features

 - New architecture(Armv7hl) support
-  - Gcc: Armv7hl configuration has been newly added for hard float ABI.
+  - GCC: Armv7hl configuration has been newly added for hard float ABI.

 #### Fixes